asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 style G fill:#47BCEE,stroke:#47BCEE;
 ```

-This diagram shows where channel bindings fit into the AsyncAPI document structure.

 Here is an example of using channel bindings to specify protocol-specific information for a specific channel: